CharlieMallon/RetroGamingHackathonTeam5/README.md

 The team wish to thank their facilitator Maria for giving them plenty of power-ups throughout the project's evolution 🍄

-Note: No UFO's were harmed in the making of this game, we did lose a few cities.
+Note: Although no UFO's were harmed in the making of this game, we did sadly lose a few cities along the way.

 ## Notice